habuka036/wakame-vdc-wiki/en/usage_guide/basics.md

 [[basics_images/09_machine_images_launch.png]]

 There's a lot of information on the `Launch Instance` dialog.
-On this page we are only going to explain the bare essentials needed to launch an instance.
-Fill in the following:
+We are only going to fill in the bare essentials needed to launch an instance.

 * **Instance Name** (a human readable name for the instance)

 * **SSH Key Pair** (the RSA key pair we created before and are going to use to log into the instance)

-* Security Groups (the security group we created before which will open tcp port 22)
+* **Security Groups** (the security group we created before which will open tcp port 22)

-* eth0 (this will give the instance a virtual network interface and connect it to a network)
+* **eth0** (this will give the instance a virtual network interface and connect it to a network)

 Once all of these are filled in, click on `Launch`.